 Get Extra Credit: Save Power Days

-If you’ve got a smart meter installed and activated at your home, then our Save Power Day incentive rewards you for reducing your energy use on hot summer days, between 2 p.m. and 6 p.m., when demand reaches its peak.
-By using less energy than you normally would during one of these pre-planned events, you can earn up to $100 annually* in bill credits.
-We’ll alert you the day before a Save Power Day by your choice of email, text or phone, so you can plan ahead.
+If you’ve got a smart meter installed at your home and have a smart thermostat, then our Save Power Days Incentive Plus with smart thermostat program rewards you for reducing your energy use on hot days, between 2 p.m. and 6 p.m., when demand reaches its peak.
+By using less energy than you normally would during one of these pre-planned events, you can earn up to $60annually** in bill credits.

 Dial 2-1-1 for Additional Programs and Resources

 2-1-1 is a 24-7 service that provides callers with valuable information and referrals to community services for every day needs and during times of crisis.
 While offerings vary from community to community, some programs and services may include:

 - Health care services and medical insurance programs